-Details of transactions with related parties undertaken by the Group during the financial year ended 31 December 2021 are as follows:
+Details of transactions with related parties undertaken by the Group during the FYE2022 are as follows:

 Transacting Party The Company Type of recurrent transactions Transacted value during the financial year Richmond Virginia Tobacco Sdn.
-Bhd.
-PHB Group Rental of Office Premises from Richmond Virginia Tobacco Sdn.
+Bhd. РНВ Group Rental of Office Premises from Richmond Virginia Tobacco Sdn.
 Bhd.